chuangcaleb/wtsa/_poosts/The Greatest Showman Series/The Greatest Showman – Series Reflection.md

 ---
-title: "The Greatest Showman – Series Reflection"
 category: The Greatest Showman Series
 date: 2020-04-07
 ---

+# The Greatest Showman – Series Reflection

 So this is the final-finale post of this five-month series.
 Just a reflection of all the hours I’ve poured in.